FinalCatalyst/Nuclear-Sunset/docs/main/faq.md

   - Yes.
 The only circumstances in which fast travel is prohibited is when over-encumbered, while in combat, or while prohibited by quest content.

 - **First Time Playing - Is this list suitable for a Fallout newcomer?**
   - Yes.
 This list is ideal for anyone seeking a challenging experience.
-If Nuclear Sunset feels overwhelming, consider other TTW/FNV Wabbajack lists.
+If Nuclear Sunset feels overwhelming, consider enabling `Softercore` in the [Optional Mods](https://nuclearsunset.com/docs/main/setup#-optional-mods-0) section of MO2.

 - **First Time Playing - I want to experience the intro sequence.**
   - To experience the intro sequence, disable the `Quick Start - Wasteland Starting Gear - Nuclear Sunset Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.